Dr Anna Schurich

-Anna obtained her BSc in Medical Microbiology and Immunology from the University of Newcastle upon Tyne, UK and was awarded a PhD in Biomedicine from the University of Bonn, Germany in 2009, studying antigen cross-presentation and tolerance induction in the liver in Professor Percy Knolle’s lab.
-She then moved to the lab of Professor Mala Maini at UCL, UK, working on T cell exhaustion in chronic viral hepatitis B patients.
-In autumn 2017 she was appointed as lecturer in the Department of Infectious Diseases at King's.
+Anna obtained her BSc in Medical Microbiology and Immunology from the University of Newcastle upon Tyne, UK and was awarded a PhD in Biomedicine from the University of Bonn, Germany, in Professor Percy Knolle’s lab, where she studied antigen cross-presentation and tolerance induction in the liver.
+She then moved to the lab of Professor Mala Maini at UCL, UK, working on the regulation of T cell exhaustion in chronic viral hepatitis B patients.
+In 2017 she was appointed as lecturer in the Department of Infectious Diseases at King's.

 Anna is a founding member and treasurer of the British Society for Immunology (BSI) Immunometabolism Affinity Group.